Pungyeon/clean-go-article/README.md

 }
 ```

 The problem with this code, from a quick skim, it seems like that the `var val string` value, should be printed out as: `Success` by the end of the `main` function.
-Unfortuantely, this is not the case.
+Unfortunately, this is not the case.
 The reason for this is, the line:

 > val, err := doComplex()

 This declares a new variable `val` in the the switch case `32` scope and has nothing to do with the variable declared in the first line of `main`.
 Of course, it can be argued that the Go syntax is a little tricky, which I don't necessarily disagree with, but there is a much worse issue at hand.
-The declaration of `var val string` as a mutable largely scoped variable, is completely unecessary.
+The declaration of `var val string` as a mutable largely scoped variable, is completely unnecessary.
 If we do a **very** simple refactor, we will no longer have this issue:

 ```go
 func getStringResult(num int) (string, error) {